 - Platinum rings are extremely durable and secure gemstones better than gold or silver rings.
 Platinum rings, unlike gold and silver, don't wear down when scratched, making them an excellent choice for everyday wear.

 - Platinum is one of the least allergenic jewelry metals.
 If you have sensitive skin, platinum is a good choice, even for earrings and other skin-piercing jewelry.

 WHAT ARE THE CONS OF PLATINUM JEWELRY?

-- A piece of pt jewelry will cost approximately 30% more than the same piece done in 18 karat gold.
-Platinum prices are so high because platinum is heavier, more of it is required to craft jewelry of the same size.
-Platinum alloys are also purer than gold jewelry alloys, which increases platinum jewelry prices.
+- A piece of pt jewelry will cost approximately 30% more than the same piece done in 18-karat gold.
+Platinum prices are so high because platinum construction is heavier; more of it is required to craft jewelry of the same size.
+Platinum construction also uses purer platinum alloys compared to gold jewelry alloys, which increases the price.

-- You must properly care for your platinum if you do not want it to develop a patina, a.k.a a matte appearance.
-Polishing platinum with a soft cloth can help to slow and soften the appearance of patina, but professional treatment will eventually be required to restore its like-new shine.
+- Caring for platinum is essential if you do not want it to develop a patina, a.k.a; a matte appearance.
+Caring for platinum requires polishing it regularly with a soft cloth, which helps to slow and soften the appearance of the patina.
+However, you will eventually require professional treatment to restore its like-new shine.

 We hope this guide has been helpful in teaching you everything you need to know about platinum jewelry.
 Platinum is a beautiful and durable metal that makes for stunning jewelry, and we hope you'll consider it for your next purchase.
 Thanks for reading!